-Christian Teaque has been involved in radiology for over 20 years.
-It was over that period of time that he was able to gain vast experiences in diagnostic imaging as well He managed imaging as research. data throughout the world both in а HIPPA compliant. as well as Part 11 compliant manner.
-After graduating from Loma Linda Medical University with an emphasis in Nuclear Medicine he began his career working at large research hospitals such as UCLA Medical Center where he became accustomed to the world of research.
+Christian Teague has been involved radiology for over 20 years.
+It was over that period of time that he was able to gain vast experiences in diagnostic imaging as research.
+He managed imaging throughout the world both in compliant. as well as Part 11 compliant manner.
+After graduating from Loma Linda Medical University with an emphasis in Nuclear Medicine he began his career working at large research hospitals such as UCLA Medical Center where became he accustomed to the world of research.